Why it’s urgent

 What we’re doing

 Our discoveries, our leadership, and our advocacy are needed now more than ever.
-In a time when public health issues like opioid addiction, the impact of gun violence, the need for quality long-term care for elders with multiple chronic illnesses, and the equally pressing need to build a brighter and healthier future for our children are reaching critical levels, Penn Nursing is focused on not just creating, but implementing, solutions.
+In a time when public health issues like opioid addiction, the impact of gun violence, the need for quality long-term care for elders with multiple chronic illnesses, and the equally pressing need to build a brighter and healthier future for our children are reaching critical levels, Penn Nursing is focused on not just creating, but implementing, solutions across the globe.
 In everything from embedding nurses more deeply in communities to continuing to improve patient care and nurses’ rights to practice to the full scope of their ability, we are driven to make an immediate difference in people’s lives.